pulp-platform/fann-on-mcu/README.md

 `fann_type` is `float` or `int` depending on whether you started with a fixed-point model or not.

-### Performance Optimizations
-Optimizations can be done according to the specific pulp platform (Mr.Wolf, GAP8, etc.).
-WIP.

 ### Demo Project
 The folder `MrWolf-onBoardTest` contains a demo project running test and benchmarking code on an PULP Mr. Wolf board.
 To run the demo you need to install and configure the pulp sdk (instructions [here](https://github.com/pulp-platform/pulp-sdk)).
 Remember to source the `sourceme.sh` everytime you open a new terminal to use pulp sdk.